 Looking for a delicious way to experience all that Cincinnati has to offer?
 Join this streetcar food tour and enjoy a variety of dishes from different restaurants and markets across the city.
 You'll be able to try something new at each stop, and your expert guide will be there to answer any questions and ensure you have a great time.
 This tour is the perfect way to get a taste of Cincinnati's amazing culinary scene.

 With a guided tour of Cincinnati's top sights, you'll get an insider's look at all the best places to see, from the banks of the Ohio River to downtown and Findlay Market.
 And, with food tastings at some of the city's best restaurants included, you'll get a true taste of what Cincinnati has to offer.
 Plus, with an all-day streetcar pass included, you can spend the rest of the day exploring on your own.
-This small-group tour is the perfect way to experience all that Cincinnati has to offer.

 - Most significant landmark – Findlay Market